cassiama/LicenseGuard-API/README.md

 > NOTE: This command runs the server in **production** mode, not dev mode.

 > NOTE: **You** are responsible for any HTTPS-related concerns.
-Please view [FastAPI's documentation on HTTPS](https://fastapi.tiangolo.com/deployment/https/) for more information.
+For example, if you are running this behind a TLS Termination Proxy, you need to [add "--proxy-headers" to the `CMD` line in the Dockerfile](https://fastapi.tiangolo.com/deployment/docker/#behind-a-tls-termination-proxy).
+Please view [FastAPI's documentation on HTTPS](https://fastapi.tiangolo.com/deployment/https/) for more general information on this topic.

 You can access the server at `http://localhost:80`.